Arthritis in your hands

-The joints in your hands and fingers may be the most delicate ones in the body.
+The joints in your hands and fingers may be the most delicate in the body.
 At their best, they work together like a well-oiled machine and help you do your daily activities with ease.
-When arthritis develops in those joints, the effects are painful and may ultimately lead to a loss of function.

-In its earliest stages, arthritis causes a dull, burning sensation in your fingers, according to the American Academy of Orthopaedic Surgeons.
-You might experience this pain after an active day when you have used your hands more than usual.
+In its earliest stages, arthritis causes a dull, burning sensation in your fingers.
+You might experience this pain after an active day when you’ve used your hands more than usual.
 Pain in the early stages of arthritis may come and go.

 As arthritis worsens, more cartilage wears away.
 Without the protective barrier to cushion your delicate joints, you may have pain even when you don’t use your hands, or when you use them very little.
 Pain might become so severe that it wakes you up from your sleep.

-Swelling in a joint causes joint stiffness.
-When the tissue and cartilage are swollen, a joint cannot move as freely.
-Joint stiffness is especially common in the morning when you’ve not used or moved the joint in several hours.
+Arthritis in a joint causes joint stiffness.
+When the tissue and cartilage is swollen, a joint cannot move as freely.
+Joint stiffness is especially common in the morning when you haven’t used the joint in several hours.
 It also occurs after a long day of movement or work when the joints have been under more stress than usual.

 The cartilage in your joints can wear away unevenly.
 Additionally, the tissues and ligaments designed to hold the joints in place grow weaker as arthritis progresses.
 These two developments can cause deformities in your fingers and hands.
-Joints may begin to sit at an angle or slip to one side.
-You will notice a slight turn in the direction of a finger or joint.
-As the condition worsens, the angle will become more severe, and the deformity will be more obvious.
+As the condition worsens, the deformity will be more obvious.

-A layer of cartilage covers and lubricates the bones in a healthy joint.
+A layer of cartilage covers and cushions the bones in a healthy joint.
 In an arthritic joint, the cartilage is worn away and disappears altogether.
 As this happens, you may experience a grinding or grating sensation in your joints.
 This is caused by bone-on-bone contact in your joint.
-You won’t be able to actually see this grinding without an X-ray or imaging from your doctor, but it can be very painful.
+This will be painful, and the loss of cartilage will appear in X-rays as a loss of joint space.

 Small fluid-filled sacs called mucous cysts may develop in arthritic hands.
 These cysts may appear like small dents or ridges on your fingers.
-They are most likely to develop at the end of the finger and under the fingernail.
-The cysts rarely grow to be very large.
+They are most likely to develop at the end of the finger and may occur under the fingernail.
+The cysts are usually small, measuring up to 1/4 inch.
 They are most common in older people.
 It may appear as a round “pearl” on top of the hand near the nail, at the distal interphalangeal joint (DIP).

 Bone spurs may also develop in arthritic joints.
-As the damage in a joint worsens, the body naturally tries to repair the damage by creating extra bone.
+As the damage in a joint worsens, the body’s reaction may be to create extra bone.
 These knobby growths can give your hands and fingers a gnarled appearance.
 Bone spurs may eventually prevent a joint from functioning properly.

-According to the Centers for Disease Control, 21 million American adults live with the visible—and not always visible—symptoms of arthritis each day.
+More than 1 in 5 American adults live with the visible — or invisible — symptoms of arthritis each day.
 If you recognize arthritis symptoms in your hands and fingers, make an appointment with your doctor.
-They can teach you good joint exercises and help you find treatments that will ease the pain and discomfort you’re experiencing.
+They can teach you joint exercises and help you find treatments that will ease your pain and discomfort.